Sergy1616/ac_project/README.md

 # Astronomy Club Project

 The Astronomy Club Project is a Django-based web application designed to provide educational resources in astronomy for both children and adults.
-The project includes a range of functionalities such as user management, space news, detailed information on constellations and stars, and an online shop for astronomy-related products.
-Additionally, the application is optimized for mobile devices, ensuring a seamless user experience across various platforms.
-The project also includes comprehensive Django testing to ensure the reliability and stability of the application.
+The project includes a range of functionalities such as user authentication, profile management, space news, detailed information on constellations and stars, and an online shop for astronomy-related products.

-This project aims to inspire and educate users about the wonders of the universe through an engaging and interactive platform.

 ## Technologies Used